ianmcodes/ianmcodes.github.io/resume/parts/work.md

 For more information on Brandify, see their website. [www.brandify.com](http://www.brandify.com)
 {% endunless %}

-Over the many years I have been with the company I have worked on a veriety of projects.
+Over the many years I have been with the company I have worked on a variety of projects.
 I have created brand new mobile libraries for our main locator product, as well as enhancements to our existing front-end locator code.
-Some of those enhacements were to enable multiple waypoint driving directions, and a feature called "Allong the Way" which allows the user to see locations that are near their chosen route.
+Some of those enhancements were to enable multiple waypoint driving directions, and a feature called "Along the Way" which allows the user to see locations that are near their chosen route.
 I have also set the architecture for newer responsive libraries built using Backbone.

-Inaddition to front-end work I have also worked on enhancements to the existing backend server code, written in Perl.
-One of the first backend features that I worked on was to extend the abilty to generate static maps to include driving directions maps.
-I've also made enhancements to our local landing pages system, which allows us to dynamicly generate a web page for each location that a client has.
-Some of those enhancements include the ability to inject a small image gallery and ads onto the page, which are controlled by both the corperate client and the location managers.
+In addition to front-end work I have also worked on enhancements to the existing back-end server code, written in Perl.
+One of the first back-end features that I worked on was to extend the ability to generate static maps to include driving directions maps.
+I've also made enhancements to our local landing pages system, which allows us to dynamically generate a web page for each location that a client has.
+Some of those enhancements include the ability to inject a small image gallery and ads onto the page, which are controlled by both the corporate client and the location managers.

-Most resently I have been working on the architecture and development of a new NodeJS server which uses Hapijs.
-This new server is designed for flexibility, scaleability, and speed.
-Along side architeching a new NodeJS code base for Brandify, I have also been leading the way in adopting Apache Storm and Kafka for processing realtime data and events.
-I desighed and coded the first topologies, and I have trained other developers in the company in how to use Kafka and how to create and deploy Storm topologies.
+Most recently I have been working on the architecture and development of a new Node.js server which uses Hapijs.
+This new server is designed for flexibility, scalability, and speed.
+Along side architecting a new Node.js code base for Brandify, I have also been leading the way in adopting Apache Storm and Kafka for processing real-time data and events.
+I designed and coded the first topologies, and I have trained other developers in the company in how to use Kafka and how to create and deploy Storm topologies.

 ### Model Metrics, Chicago, IL

 #### Developer (May 2010 - August 2010)

 * Salesforce